It\^{o} isomorphisms for $L^{p}$-valued Poisson stochastic integrals: -valued Rosenthal inequalities

 On the other hand, as $L^q(S)$ has type $2$, it has type $p$ and therefore Lemma~\ref{lem:typeCotypeEst} implies

 The claimed inequality now follows by the triangle inequality.
-This completes the proof. \end{proof}
+This completes the proof. \end{pf*}

-\section{It\^{o}-isomorphisms: classical $L^q$-spaces}
+\section{It\^{o}-isomorphisms: Classical $L^q$-spaces}

-In this section we present a proof of the It\^{o} isomorphism stated in Theorem~\ref{thm:summarySILqPoisson}.
+In this section, we present a proof of the It\^{o} isomorphism stated in Theorem~\ref{thm1.1}.
 Let us first define the Poisson stochastic integral. \begin{definition} Let $(\Om,\cF,\bP)$ be a probability space and let $(E,\cE,\mu)$ be a measure space.
-We say that a random measure $N$ on $E$ is a \emph{Poisson random measure} if the following conditions hold: \begin{enumerate} {(\roman{enumi})} \item For disjoint sets $A_1,\ldots,A_n$ in $\cE$ the random variables $N(A_1),\ldots,N(A_n)$ are independent and
+We say that a random measure $N$ on $E$ is a \emph {Poisson random measure} if the following conditions hold: \begin{longlist}[(ii)] \item[(i)] For disjoint $A_1,\ldots,A_n \in\cE$ the random variables $N(A_1),\ldots,N(A_n)$ are independent and